Health Insurance - An Industry In Transition

 55%

-Some surprising observations from this table includes: (1) the slow but significant decline of commercial covered lives that has been ongoing since the early 2000's, and (2) the ongoing expansion of the Medicaid program both in terms of beneficiaries and expenditures.
+Some surprising observations from this table include: (1) the slow but significant decline of commercial covered lives that has been ongoing since the early 2000s, and (2) the ongoing expansion of the Medicaid program both in terms of beneficiaries and expenditures.
 Medicaid expenditures are set to match Medicare expenditures despite the demographics associated with a rapidly aging population.
 Calls for "Medicare for All" have received a fair amount of publicity, remember Bernie Sanders?
 A lesser known strategy involves "Medicaid for All" and we will be closely watching the likes of the Nevada situation.

 The Publicly Traded HI Universe